rkalescky/documentation/development_tools/compiling.rst

     $ make check

-If everything is okay, you can now install the package.
+If everything is okay, you can now install the package:

 .. code:: bash